-Therefore, we need to only show that Parseval's theorem for Mellin transforms [7] may be applied with (1.1)--(1.2) to show that since the common region of holomorphy is $\mathbb{C}.$ The latter integral ensures that the integrand decays to $0$ as $y\rightarrow\infty$ faster than just $y^{-1}v_{k-1}(y).$ Moreover, using Stirling's formula in (1.4), we see that $w_{k-1}(x)\gg w_k(x).$ Hence (2.1) is established. \end{proof} \begin{proof}[Proof of Theorem 1.3] We start with an integral that may be found in [5, pg.313, $h=1$] and making a change of variable $y=1/y$,
+by an application of Fubini's theorem.
+Moreover, using Stirling's formula and arguments found in [9, pg.121] for (1.4), we see that $v_{k-1}(x)\gg v_k(x),$ for $x>0.$ Since $v_k(x)>0,$ for $x>0$ as we showed previously, it follows that $v_{k-1}(x)\geq v_k(x),$ for $x>0.$ Parseval's theorem for Mellin transforms [9] may be applied with (1.1)--(1.2) to show that since the common region of holomorphy is $\mathbb{C}.$ The latter integral ensures that the integrand of the first integral decays to $0$ as $y\rightarrow\infty$ faster than just $y^{-1}v_{k-1}(y).$ This covers the $x\rightarrow0^{+}$ case.
+Hence (2.1) is established. \end{proof} \begin{proof}[Proof of Theorem 1.3] We start with an integral that may be found in [5, pg.313, $h=1$] and making a change of variable $y=1/y$,

 valid for $\Re(\alpha)>0,$ $\Re(\beta)>0.$ We select $s=1$ and put $\alpha=\sqrt{\pi}n$ in (2.2) and sum over $n$ to obtain for $x>0$ The exchange of integral and series is justified by absolute convergence.
 Replacing $x$ by $mx$ in (2.3) and again summing over $m$ gives the result when comparing with (1.3).\end{proof} \begin{proof}[Proof of Theorem 1.4] This theorem is a direct application of [2, pg.185, Theorem 8.1.1] with the property $\mathbb{E}(X_k)=1,$ and includes the equivalent statement [2, pg.186, Corollary 8.1.1].